In short, any positive comments about you, your company or your product are considered social proof.

 The bigger the brand, the easier it gets to partner with ‘celebrities’.
 If you’re no longer considered a ‘small’ company, consider targeting bigger influencers or celebrities like Aveeno did.

-Last but not least, customer stories are known to provide high value social proof.
-Case studies are a great way for businesses to showcase what other customers have achieved with them, and they let visitors know what kind of results to expect if they become clients.
+Last but not least, customer stories or long testimonials are known to provide high value social proof.
+They’re a great way for businesses to showcase what other customers have achieved with their help.
+They’re also a great way to let visitors know what to expect from using your business.

-Highlighting success stories not only builds credibility earlier in the customer journey, but also provides valuable third-party validation.
+Highlighting success stories not only builds credibility earlier in the customer journey, but also provides valuable third-party validation to new visitors.
+Some of our favourite ways of sharing success stories is social media posts and short videos!